Canadian Association for Colon Therapists

 Frequently Asked Questions

-What is the worse that can happen if I get a colonic treatment?
+What is the worst that can happen during a colonic treatment?

 - Infection if fully disposable equipment is not used or the clinic is not clean.

 - Burn or allergic reaction from additions in the water during enemas or implants i.e. hydrogen peroxide

 - Tear in the anal tissue from poorly trained (or not trained) therapist who tries to re-insert the speculum

 What should I look for when searching for a colonic clinic?